Other Fun Activities You Can Do With Your Beardie

 Beardies just want to have fun!
 Whether you're the competitive type, or would rather just kick back and enjoy yourself without all that pressure or having to dress up, there's an activity out there for you.
 Here are some other things you and your Beardies can enjoy together:

 This is one of the newest dog sports out there!
 Based on detection dog training techniques, K-9 Nosework involves hiding treats and/or toys in a certain location, and then directing the dog to find them.
 Dinah and I took our first K-9 Nosework class at Paw-zn-Around in Saco, but All Dogs Gym and other venues are beginning to offer it as well.
-Seamus and Badger train in nosework with POC.
+Seamus and Badger trained in nosework with POC and passed his Level 2 ORT.
 It's a terrific confidence-builder for the retiring doggie personality, and all dogs love to use their noses!
 Advanced nosework and nosework trials involves such tests as car searches.

 For more information on K-9 Nosework, here are some resources: